Around the Square: Lanai Art Center

 Moments like these are made possible by the Lanai Art Center, an artistic gathering space and hub of community creativity on Lanai for nearly 30 years.
 Located on Dole Square, Lanai Art Center has a wealth of resources for artists and makers of all ages and experience levels to learn and feed their creative spirit.

 Many in the community may be familiar with the Lanai Art Center gallery as a place to admire local artists’ work and pick up unique handmade gifts.
 However, over the past few years, the art center has established itself as much more than a showroom.

 “When I was first hired, our facilities were underutilized, and the community didn’t know much about the art center, other than the gallery,” said Bill Moore, executive director at Lanai Art Center.

-Moore came to Lanai in 2014 and began working at LAC in March 2016.
-After more than a year and a half on the job, he’s helped bring greater awareness to LAC as a creative resource for all residents.
+Moore came to Lanai in 2014 and began working at Lanai Art Center in March 2016.
+After more than a year and a half on the job, he’s helped bring greater awareness to Lanai Art Center as a creative resource for all residents.

 Slight changes to membership and access fees have led to a number of budding artists checking out the facilities, which include the full-service ceramics studio and wood shop.
-Moore welcomes all residents interested in art to stop by and learn about what LAC has to offer.
+Moore welcomes all residents interested in art to stop by and learn about what Lanai Art Center has to offer.

 “The ceramic studio is in use almost daily,” said Moore.
 “It motivates me to provide more opportunities for the community, from young to experienced artists.”

 As the center’s sole regular employee, Moore wears many hats to keep things running.
-LAC has become a bustling center with a steady schedule of classes, workshops, events and programs, as well as open studio hours for members.
+Lanai Art Center has become a bustling center with a steady schedule of classes, workshops, events and programs, as well as open studio hours for members.
 The gallery, which is run by volunteers, is kept open six days a week.

 Get involved and support art